What to Know About the Three London Bridge Attackers

 Khuram Shazad Butt, known as Abu Zaitun or "Abs," was on the radar of counter-terrorism investigators before carrying out the attack but was deemed as a “low priority,” the Associated Press and the British Times report.

-The Pakistan-born Brit is thought to have been married with two children, a baby and a three-year-old.
+The Pakistan-born Brit, 27, is thought to have been married with two children, a baby and a three-year-old.
 He was living in Plaistow, in east London, at the time of the attack.
 Neighbors of Butt's told MailOnline that Butt was run over outside his house in east London aged around eight, breaking his teeth and leaving his leg badly damaged.

 Butt's neighbors also said that he had previously worked for a branch of the fast food chain KFC, as well as London transport operator Transport for London (TfL).
 TfL confirmed to The Guardian that he had worked as a trainee customer services assistant for six months last year.
 It is thought that Butt was working at Westminster tube station, meaning he had access to tunnels underneath Parliament.